CAMB-DSbD/tee-morello-performance-experiments/README.md

 The metrics collected are stored in two separate CSV files: [memory-in-experiment-purecap-benchmark-results.csv](https://github.com/CAMB-DSbD/tee-morello-performance-experiments/blob/main/memory-performance/inside-tee-execution-purecap-benchmark/memory-in-experiment-purecap-benchmark-results.csv) for the run inside a compartment.
 We calculate the average time that it takes to allocate, write, read and free for  each block size of 100 MB, 200 MB, 300 MB, etc.).
-The results are summarised in Tables 5.
+The results are summarised in Table 5.

 <div align="center">